-This can happen to any company, but it's mainly a problem for companies that:
+This can happen to any company, more so a problem for companies that:

-In light of third-party risk in cybersecurity, DataQuest had an opportunity to interview the director of the digital trust, KPMG Shilpa Rastogi.
-She helped us understand that third-party risk management (TPRM) allows companies to check and control the risks of working with other companies (third parties).
+In light of third-party cybersecurity risks, Dataquest had an opportunity to interview the director of the Digital Trust, KPMG India, Shilpa Rastogi.
+She helped us understand that third-party risk management (TPRM) allows companies to assess and manage risks of working with other companies (third parties).
 It can be complex, but frameworks and best practices can help organisations build effective TPRM programs.

 Organisations are constantly under pressure from stakeholders to optimise their resources for maximum returns.
 With some global organisations having an active vendor base of upwards of 10,000, the cost of compliance and risk management is exorbitant.
-One way in which this can be approached is by profiling your third parties based on the criticality of their services to your organisation, whether that service is subject to regulatory scrutiny and if the third party connects to your organisation's network/infrastructure/applications or has access/processes/transmits confidential information including personally identifiable information.
+One way in which this can be approached is by profiling your third parties based on the criticality of their services to your organisation, whether that service is subject to regulatory scrutiny and if the third party connects to your organisation's network/infrastructure/or application systems or has access/processes/transmits confidential information including personally identifiable information.
 This profiling can help an organisation determine where to focus from a third-party cyber risk management, often bringing down this list to up to 50% of the vendor base.
-Further, the third parties can be graded into risk levels from this remaining population to prioritise and influence oversight an organisation wants to keep.
+Further, the third parties can be graded into risk levels from this remaining population to prioritise and influence oversight an organisation would like to have.

 DataQuest asked, "How are automation and technology used to manage cyber risks posed by third parties?"